ravindra-ut/ravindra-ut.github.io/_posts/2026-03-25-speculative-decoding.md

   95% acceptance  ██████████████████░░  4.5x
 ```

-In practice, teams report **2–3x latency improvements** with well-matched draft models, and up to **4–5x** in favorable conditions.
+In practice, **2–3x latency improvements** with well-matched draft models, and up to **4–5x** in favorable conditions.
 The key variables are:

 - **Acceptance rate** — how often draft matches target (higher = better)
 - **Draft model speed** — faster draft = less overhead per round